Morpho polyphemus: Description

 Account by Hans Fruhstorfer in Die Gross-Schmetterlinge der Erde:

 "M. polyphemus Db. & Hew.
 (68c) differs from its Brazilian relatives in the chalky white upper surface of both wings with delicate mother-of-pearl gloss, and also in the projecting apex of the forewing and the sharp teeth of the hindwing.
 On the upper surface the black distal bordering is absent and the discocellular shows only a quite narrow stripe.
-The ocelli [eyespots] of the forewing are larger than in Morpho catenarius|catenarius, those of the wing more distinctly white-centred.
-As Morpho luna|luna Butler has described an aberration from Mexico with the black spots on both wings unusually well developed.
+The ocelli [eyespots] of the forewing are larger than in Morpho catenarius, those of the wing more distinctly white-centred.
+As Morpho luna Butler has described an aberration from Mexico with the black spots on both wings unusually well developed.
 The flight of polyphemus is extremely rapid and irregular, and according to Godman and Salvin the species ascends in Guatemala to 4000 ft.
 [1200 m] and is often met with near the ground in villages or also high up round the tops of trees in the timber-forest.
 Distributed from Mexico to Guatemala and Nicaragua, occasionally also occurring in Panama."